Creativity In Counseling

 Do Creativity In Counseling Work?

 “Finding the words to express trauma is a common challenge for trauma survivors.
-Creative arts counseling can bridge the shattered memory or painful emotion, and a cognitive-linguistic expression of the traumatic experience,” said Marni Rosen, PsyD, a trauma counselor at the Post Traumatic Stress Center (PTSC) in New Haven, Connecticut.
+Innovative arts counseling can bridge the shattered memory or painful emotion, and a cognitive-linguistic expression of the traumatic experience,” said Marni Rosen, PsyD, a trauma counselor at the Post Traumatic Stress Center (PTSC) in New Haven, Connecticut.

 Final Thoughts In Counseling